 Typically, this type of blocker won’t speak up until other stakeholders start voicing their concerns.
 That tendency makes it harder to spot them while you’ve still got time to win them over.
 Worse, they can be the tipping point for a buying committee to turn against you.

 To protect your deal, look for potential risk-averse opponents early on.
 These are usually recent hires or newly promoted employees who haven’t had the chance to build their reputation in their role.

 Meet with these stakeholders separately if possible to learn about their personal goals.
 With this knowledge, you can tie your product’s impact to their objectives.
 If they think your solution will boost their internal standing, they’re far likelier to have your back.

-With these techniques up your sleeve, you can neutralize internal threats to your deal -- and in some cases, even turn blockers into allies.
+With these techniques up your sleeve, you can neutralize internal threats to your deal — and in some cases, even turn blockers into allies.